Ford e-Transit vs Mercedes-Benz eSprinter

 Who Should Buy Which?

-Buy the Ford e-Transit if: You want the lower entry price, or prefer Ford's approach to design and ownership experience.
+Buy the Ford e-Transit if: You want the lower entry price, prioritise performance, or prefer Ford's approach to design and ownership experience.

-Buy the Mercedes-Benz eSprinter if: You or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz eSprinter if: You need more boot space, or prefer Mercedes-Benz's approach to design and ownership experience.

 The Verdict

-The Ford e-Transit takes 1 of 1 key spec categories and comes in at a lower price.
+The Mercedes-Benz eSprinter takes 3 of 5 key spec categories.
+If boot space matters, the Mercedes-Benz eSprinter has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions